-Key detractors
+Key detractors:

-- China stocks saw profit-taking in the month, as no further stimulus measures were announced - Microsoft: lost momentum following its results, which exceeded expectations but guidance for its cloud business disappointed due to supply constraints - 'SA Inc.' shares sold off in line with SA bonds sold
+- China stocks experienced profit-taking in the month as no further stimulus measures were announced - Microsoft: lost momentum after releasing its results, which exceeded expectations in most business units.
+The next quarter's guidance for its cloud business disappointed due to supply constraints. - 'SA Inc.' shares: sold off in line with SA bonds

 We made several changes to the portfolio during the month.
-We reduced our German bund holdings earlier in the month to take profits after a strong rally and similarly trimmed our SA bond holdings.
+We sold our remaining German bonds earlier in the month to take profits after a strong rally and similarly trimmed our SA bond holdings.
 We reduced our positions in Gold Fields and Harmony Gold due to price strength and did the same with Shoprite.
 Bidcorp was sold to lock in profits, as our analyst expectations no longer exceeded market expectations.
 We fully exited Zalando following a strong trading update and took some profits on US retailer Tapestry after the FSCA blocked the deal.
 Additionally, we trimmed Richemont as our growth expectations have diminished.

 On the other hand, we increased our holding in the London Stock Exchange on a price pullback.
-We also added to our 'SA Inc.' positions, including Discovery, Sanlam, and Standard Bank, and invested in Anheuser-Busch InBev, anticipating a bottom in earnings.
+We also added to our 'SA Inc.' positions, including Discovery, Sanlam, and Standard Bank, and invested in Anheuser-Busch InBev, anticipating it is reaching an earnings bottom.